History of New Hampshire

 New Hampshire was named after the English county of Hampshire.

 New Hampshire is a state in the New England region of the northeastern United States.
+It has 234 municipalities.
+It is the 41st state by population (approximately 1,400,000) and the 46th by area.
 During the American Revolution, it was one of the Thirteen Colonies that revolted against British rule.
-One of the smallest U.S. states in area and population, it was part of New England's textile economy between the American Civil War and World War II.
-Since the 20th century, the state has been known for its presidential primary, outdoor recreation, educational boarding schools, and being part of the biotech industry.
+Since the 20th century, the state has been known for its presidential primary, outdoor recreation, prestigious educational boarding schools, and its biotech industry.

 Precolonial period

 Various Algonquian-speaking Abenaki tribes, largely divided between the Androscoggin, Ko'asek and Pennacook nations, lived in the area as long as 12,000 years before European settlement.
 Despite the similar language, they had a very different culture and religion from other Algonquian peoples.
 English and French explorers visited New Hampshire in 1600–1605, and David Thompson settled at Odiorne's Point in present-day Rye in 1623.